 They’ve perfected the glazed donut, and besides coffee and milk, it is the only thing they sell.
 Come in the summertime, and you’ll likely be waiting in line to try one.
 Don’t expect to pay with a credit card here if you feel like mixing it up; head to Wake N’ Bake donuts for some fantastic original creations.
 Eating a donut here is one of the best things to do in Carolina Beach.

-Play Beach Volleyball at The Pirate House
+Play Beach Volleyball at The Lazy Pirate

 At the Lazy Pirate Island Sports Grille, you can enjoy a pickup game of beach volleyball in between beer and snacks.
 They have multiple court setups that are the perfect thing to do in Carolina Beach on a sunny day.
 If you’re in Carolina Beach for longer, you can always join one of their leagues, but they also have free play and pick-up games!

 You’ve likely heard of a Pedal Pub tour.
 A beer tour you can go on with your friends while you pedal around a city.
 Well, in Carolina Beach, they take these tours to a whole other level and get beer lovers out on the water with a Sea Legs Pedal Tour.